Reset 120 day RDS Grace period on 2016 and 2019

-If you have a home lab environment or other lab that you continually test various solutions, licensing and trial expiration is a challenge that you constantly tend to run into.
+If you have a home lab environment or another lab where you continually test various solutions, licensing, and trial expiration is a challenge that you constantly tend to run into.
 It is just part of the fun of lab environments.
 While most trials are fairly “hard and fast” and don’t allow you to reset the trial expiration, if you work with Microsoft Windows Server and Remote Desktop Services (RDS), there is a “hack” that allows you to effectively reset the expiration of Remote Desktop Services grace period where you can essentially rewind the clock on your RDS licensing if you are making use of this role inside your lab environment.
-In my lab environment, I am making use of Windows Server 2019 for my Windows workloads.
-In this post, I will show how to reset 120 day RDS Grace period on 2016 and 2019 Windows Server.
+I am using Windows Server 2019 for my Windows workloads in my lab environment.
+In this post, I will show how to reset 120 day RDS licensing Grace period on 2016 and 2019 Windows Server.
 Let’s see.

 Remote Desktop Services RDS Licensing

-When you install the role, by default, you have a 120-day grace period that Microsoft gives you to properly license the server for use as an RDS installation.
-If you are using a server in a lab environment, most likely, you are not going to license this type of server outside of production.
+When you install the role, by default, you have a 120-day grace period that Microsoft gives you to license the server for use as an RDS installation properly.
+This is accomplished by configuring remote desktop license servers with client access licenses.
+If you are using a server in a lab environment, most likely, you are not going to license this type of server outside of production in a testing environment, using a license server with a remote desktop session host.

-Once the 120 day grace period has expired, you will see the following error when you attempt to RDP to the server:
+Once the 120 day grace period has expired, you will see the following error when you attempt to RDP to the server, referring to the licensing server needed for the proper license past the grace period:

 You can either redeploy your Windows Server which will allow you to spin up a new 120 day grace period, or you can actually reset the grace period.
 If you are like me, the latter is certainly the path of least resistance and work involved.
 Let’s take a look at how to reset the 120 day RDS grace period.